Electives in Dar es Salaam

 Support in the Hospital

 Our team in Dar es Salaam will take you on an informal visit to the hospital before you start your placement.
 The team will take you around the hospital itself, introducing you to department staff and your supervisors to give you a feel for what to expect.
 You’ll often see members of our Dar es Salaam team in the hospital.
-They’ll come to visit you during your placement, making sure the experience aligns with your expectations.
+They’ll come to visit you during your placement to make sure everything is running smoothly.

 Before the start of your placement, we’ll assign your clinical supervisors.
 If you put effort into building a relationship with them, they will offer insight into practices and conditions in a way that only a local practitioner can.